jeffrey-3/missile-pcb-bringup/README.md

 Quit without saving: :q!

+Ctrl+u and Ctrl+d to move up and down slower

 Resize split: Ctrl+w > or < or + or -

 Delete multiple lines: Ctrl+v, use arrows to select text, d